-The Office of Emergency Management can provide resource coordination assistance during significant events that do not require a formal Declaration of Emergency.
+The Emergency Management Division can provide resource coordination assistance during significant events that do not require a formal Declaration of Emergency.
 Such services can be initiated upon the request of the responding agency or municipality.
 Examples would include extended fire service operations or wilderness searches where external support is required.